HaseebLUMS/loq-simulator/README.md

 queue size = 50 % of all orders
 40% the sequence of matched orders is same across LOQ and FIFO

+# TODO
+send repo link to anirudh
+point anirudh to databento APIs/offering

+Compare both LOQ+LOB and LOB with repsect the time of order amtching -- Formalize it!
+Start writing a proof

+CCAC, venkat

+cmac -> a model for queue position evaluation in lob